-The 4th edition of 'The Handbook of Gemmology' is now available.
+The 4th edition of 'The Handbook of Gemmology' is now available as a digital download.
 Not only have we completely re-designed the layout of the book but we have added 286 pages with scores of new photographs, a new section on gem mining in Africa and Mayanmar new pricing comparisions for all the major gemstones, a whole new approach to identifying gemstones and the option to view the book online!
 There are now 1342 pages, 1428 colour photographs and 191 diagrams and illustrations!

-Since the book was released on April 1st, 2013, it has been shipped to or downloaded in fifty countries including Canada, the U.S, Mexico, Brazil, Peru, Bolivia, Argentina, Australia (including Tasmania), New Zealand, Japan, Thailand, Indonesia, Singapore, Hong Kong, the Philippines, Malaysia, South Korea, South Africa, Ethiopia, Namibia, Madagascar, England, Spain, Germany, Portugal, France, Austria, Italy, Sweden, Norway, Finland, Switzerland, Turkey, Belgium, the Netherlands, Poland, Scotland, Ireland, Croatia, Romania, Hungary, the Ukraine, Israel, Russia, India, Sri Lanka, Iran, Kuwait, United Arab Emirates and the Kingdom of Bahrain.
+Since the book was released on April 1st, 2013, it has been shipped to or downloaded in fifty-three countries including Canada, the U.S, Mexico, Brazil, Peru, Bolivia, Argentina, Australia (including Tasmania), New Zealand, Japan, Thailand, Indonesia, Singapore, Hong Kong, the Philippines, Malaysia, South Korea, South Africa, Ethiopia, Namibia, Madagascar, England, Spain, Germany, Portugal, France, Austria, Italy, Sweden, Norway, Finland, Switzerland, Turkey, Belgium, the Netherlands, Poland, Scotland, Ireland, Croatia, Romania, Hungary, the Ukraine, Israel, Russia, India, Sri Lanka, Iran, Lebanon, Saudi Arabia, Kuwait, United Arab Emirates, New Caledonia and the Kingdom of Bahrain.

 In addition to our online store, the handbook is also available through the Gemmological Association of Australia, The Canadian Gemmological Association, the Instituto Gemológico Español, George Brown College, Lithographie.org, Vancouver Community College (Gemmology Program), Fashion Institute of Technology (New York), Augustana College, Gem Instruments (Gem-A), Sole Leone, and Harlings Jewellers in Vancouver.